AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 	      synchronize_rcu() & call_rcu()

-The RCU infrastructure observes the time sequence of rcu_read_lock(), rcu_read_unlock(), synchronize_rcu(), and call_rcu() invocations in order to determine when (1) synchronize_rcu() invocations may return to their callers and (2) call_rcu() callbacks may be invoked.
+The RCU infrastructure observes the temporal sequence of rcu_read_lock(), rcu_read_unlock(), synchronize_rcu(), and call_rcu() invocations in order to determine when (1) synchronize_rcu() invocations may return to their callers and (2) call_rcu() callbacks may be invoked.
 Efficient implementations of the RCU infrastructure make heavy use of batching in order to amortize their overhead over many uses of the corresponding APIs.
+The rcu_assign_pointer() and rcu_dereference() invocations communicate
+spatial changes via stores to and loads from the RCU-protected pointer in question.

 There are at least three flavors of RCU usage in the Linux kernel.
 The diagram above shows the most common one.
 On the updater side, the rcu_assign_pointer(),